rails/tailwindcss-rails/README.md

 There is a [known issue](https://github.com/tailwindlabs/tailwindcss/issues/17246#issuecomment-2753067488) running `tailwindcss -w` (that's the CLI in watch mode) when the utility `watchman` is also installed.

 Please try uninstalling `watchman` and try running the watch task again.

+### The `build` command (or `bin/rails assets:precompile`) is hanging inside a docker container

+Without a `WORKDIR`, tailwind may search the entire filesystem for files with CSS class names.
+So, please make sure your Dockerfile uses a `WORKDIR`.

 ### Lost keystrokes or hanging when using terminal-based debugging tools (e.g. IRB, Pry, `ruby/debug`...etc.) with the Puma plugin